CaptainTwice/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints all possible combinations of single-digit numbers a program that prints all possible different combinations of two digits program that prints all possible different combinations of three digits
+a program that prints all possible combinations of single-digit numbers a program that prints all possible different combinations of two digits program that prints all possible different combinations of three digits program that prints all possible combinations of two two-digit numbers